Covid vaccine and blood cancer

 For many children with blood cancer, the risk of coronavirus is not as significant as previously thought.
 Coronavirus affects children much less severely than it does adults, and the latest evidence suggests that many children with cancer are not at high risk of becoming seriously ill if they get coronavirus.
 This is why many children with cancer were removed from the shielding list in 2020.

 There is a group of children that are still classed as clinically extremely vulnerable.
 At the moment, these children will be taking extra precautions to avoid any infections (not just coronavirus).
-We have more information about which children with cancer are clinically extremely vulnerable and coping with risk as restrictions are lifted.
+We have more information about which children with cancer are clinically extremely vulnerable and coping with risk and uncertainty.

 This is understandably a really difficult situation to be in.
 Remember you can talk to us or talk to other parents on our online community forum.